ShrimpingIt/website_text/src/content/index.md

             <div class="card-copy">
                 <p>
                     We design high-impact programmable electronics projects, freely documenting how to source, build and teach with them.
-                    Our builds are <a target="_blank" href="http://arduino.cc">Arduino-compatible</a> using cheap components on solderless breadboard.
+                    Our builds are <a target="_blank" href="http://arduino.cc">Arduino-compatible</a> using cheap prototyping components on solderless breadboard.
                     <a class="read-more scroll-on-page-link" href="#project">More about Projects</a>
                 </p>
             </div>